drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 ## Essential Security Practices | Backups

 Backups are copies of your database that you can use to restore your data in case of hardware failure, data corruption, or other disasters.
-Here are some best practices for database backups:

 1. **Regular Backups**: Schedule regular backups of your databases to ensure that you have up-to-date copies of your data.